 What are the main differences between OTrack and your previous tracking provider?

 Nothing is too much trouble for the staff at OTrack at all levels in the company.
 Every member of staff has shown a true understanding of what we needed.
-If what we needed wasn’t available, they have worked closely with us to develop it quickly.

 How does OTrack help you as a senior leader?

 As Deputy Headteacher with responsibly for assessment and data, I would be lost without OTrack.
 Our data tracking is regarded as one of the best examples seen.
 OTrack has enabled me to ensure that data is streamlined and reaches the target audience in a format that is easy to understand.

 I also hold responsibility for disadvantaged pupils and this is the area that OTrack has personally had the most impact on my role.

 OTrack fully understand what we need and the relationship that we’ve developed between school and company has been second to none.
 We have robust and rigorous tracking systems in place for all pupils, but disadvantaged pupils in particular.
 This has allowed us to target interventions to the needs of the pupils.
 We are delighted that this year we have one of the best data sets we have ever had across school and I’m in no doubt the fact that we use OTrack had a huge impact in this.